Go to content

 Choosing the right charcoal

-Why can coal be harmful to your health?
+Why can charcoal be harmful to health?

-How to limit toxic risks with coal?
+How to limit toxic risks with charcoal?

 1 - A purified charcoal